Mohamed Khider

-Mohamed Khider (محمد خضر) (March 13, 1912, Biskra, Algeria – January 4, 1967, Madrid, Spain) was an Algerian politician.
+Mohamed Khider (محمد خيضر; 13 March 1912 – 4 January 1967) was an Algerian politician and one of the early leaders of the FLN and its Comité Révolutionnaire d'Unité et d'Action (CRUA) founded and based in Cairo in March 1954.
+After the independence of Algeria in 1962, he first worked with President Ahmed Ben Bella, before turning against him and fleeing to France.
+He was assassinated by an unknown gunman in Madrid on 4 January 1967, while with his wife, Zahra Toudert.

 War years and imprisonment

 Mohamed Khider was one of the original leaders of the Front de Libération nationale (FLN), having been previously active in its nationalist predecessors, the Étoile Nord-Africaine and Parti du Peuple Algerien (PPA) of Messali Hadj.
 From 1946 to 1951 he was a member of the French National Assembly as a representative of the Movement for the Triumph of Democratic Liberties (MTLD).
 He played an important role during the first years of the Algerian War of Independence (1954–62), mainly in representing the FLN externally.
 In 1956, he was part of a group of FLN politicians (Khider, Ahmad Ben Bella, Hocine Aït Ahmed, Mohamed Boudiaf and Rabah Bitat) captured by France in an airplane hijacking.
 Two years later, while incarcerated in France, he was an elected member of the GPRA exile government, holding the symbolical post of Minister of State.
 He was released as Algeria became independent in 1962.